 Stretching a vast 22 000 square km, Tsavo Plains is one of the oldest parks in Kenya that was split by the railway that was constructed to link Mombasa to the interior.
 Now, the two parks are Tsavo East National Park and Tsavo West National Park, found in Coast Province of Kenya between Nairobi City and Mombasa.

 Ever heard of the legend of the man eaters of Tsavo?
-Well, long ago in 1899, during the construction of the Nairobi-Mombasa road and railway, two large lions actively preyed on the railroad workers, claiming over 100 victims!
+Well, it was in those long-ago days of 1899, during the construction of the Nairobi-Mombasa road and railway, that two large lions actively preyed on the railroad workers, claiming over 100 victims!

 So, lions are a main attraction to visitors in this region as well as rugged landscape which is also made up of mountains as well as wooded grasslands in the west and the semiarid grasslands and savannah where wildlife species are seen in the east.

 Tsavo National Park is an all-year safari destination with most of the year being dry and dusty.
 This park in Kenya is always abundant with wildlife with different things to see at different times of the year.
 The park is especially beautiful after the rains as new grasses and an array of luxurious vegetation and wildflowers come to life.

 Mzima Springs is a series of four natural springs emerging from a natural reservoir under the Chyulu Hills to the north, in Tsavo West.
 Rainwater trickles through the rock and may spend 25 years underground before emerging 50 kilometres away at Mzima so this natural filtration process produces Mzima’s famously clear stream, which flows through a series of pools and rapids.